-Some context of the size of Prem's purchase:
+Some context on the size of Prem's purchase:

 In 2016, JP Morgan's CEO Jamie Dimon made his now famous purchase of battered JPM shares.
 How much did he spend? \$26.6 million.
-In 2020, Prem's purchase of \$149 million of Fairfax stock was almost six times the size of Dimon's purchase.
+In 2020, Prem purchased of \$149 million of Fairfax stock.
+Prem's purchase was almost six times the size of Dimon's purchase.